rayford295/rayford295.github.io/_pages/about.md

   considers how human mobility interacts with large scale events at a neighborhood level in the Japanese context.
 - [RNA-seq & ChIP-seq Joint Analysis Pipeline](https://github.com/JasonJiangs/RNAseq-ChIPseq-Joint-Pipeline):
-  It is an extensible and modular pipeline combining RNA-seq and ChIP-seq tools for exploring transcriptional regulatory function with high-throughout data, with easy configuration via YAML files and command line arguments, providing users with phase-based execution flexibility and advanced modeling analysis options.
+  It is an extensible and modular pipeline combining RNA-seq and ChIP-seq tools for exploring transcriptional regulatory function with high-throughout data, with easy configuration via YAML files and command line arguments.

 [//]: # (- [Nano-plastics ML]&#40;&#41;: )